parijatapp/HH_Assingment/README.md

 We use Tailwind and SCSS for UI but you may use any libraries that you may like.

-Be creative with how the application UI
+Be creative with how the application looks